RoFL: Robustness of Secure Federated Learning: Design

+Unfortunately, this optimization cannot be applied in the $L_2$ norm variant, because even a single out-of-bound parameter in the update vector could lead to an overflow of the sum-of-squares proof.
+Essentially, this would allow an adversary to submit an arbitrary update vector while remaining undetected with high probability.

-\fakeparagraph{Compression Techniques ($L_2$).} Since both computation and communication overhead are linear in the size of the update vectors~(\rsec{eval}), we can benefit from machine learning~\cite{fl-update-compression} compression techniques that reduce the size of the updates.
+\fakeparagraph{Compression Techniques ($L_2$).} Because both computation and communication overheads are linear in the size of the update vectors~(\rsec{eval}), we can benefit from ML~\cite{fl-update-compression} compression techniques that reduce the size of the updates.
 However, the need to be compatible with secure aggregation and norm bounding limits the number of applicable techniques.
-In \oursystem we experiment with random subspace learning~\cite{subspace-ml} as an optimization, which was initially introduced in the context of understanding the hardness of machine learning tasks.
+In \oursystem, we consider random subspace learning~\cite{subspace-ml} as an optimization, which was initially introduced to help understand the hardness of ML tasks.
 Random subspace learning applies an $L_2$-norm-preserving transformation that reduces the number of parameters required for a model update.
-Since the transformation preserves the $L_2$-norm, the technique is compatible with our $L_2$ constraint.
-In random subspace learning, the model is trained in a random subspace $W^d$ that has a lower dimension $d$ than the original model's dimension $D$.
-The random subspace $W^d$ is projected onto the original model space $W^D$ using an orthonormal projection matrix $P \in \mathbb{R}^{D \times d}$: $W^D = W^D_0 + \mathrm{P}W^d$.
-During training, $W^D_0$ and $P$ are treated as constants, and optimizations are done on $W^d$.
-Therefore, only $W^d$ has to be exchanged between the client and server in each round, resulting in an improvement in the number of parameters from $D$ to $d$.
-The parameter $d$, referred to as the \emph{intrinsic dimension}, defines the compression ratio and has to be set by the server depending on \mbox{the training task.}
+The transformation preserves the $L_2$-norm, and thus the technique is compatible with our $L_2$ constraint.
+In random subspace learning, the model is trained in a random subspace $W^d$ that has a lower dimension $d$ than the original model's dimension $l$.
+The random subspace $W^d$ is projected onto the original model space $W^l$ using an orthonormal projection matrix $P \in \mathbb{R}^{l \times d}$: $W^l = W^l_0 + \mathrm{P}W^d$.
+During training, $W^l_0$ and $P$ are treated as constants, and optimizations are done on $W^d$.
+Therefore, only $W^d$ has to be exchanged between the client and server in each round, resulting in an improvement in the number of parameters from $l$ to $d$.
+The parameter $d$, referred to as the \emph{intrinsic dimension}~\cite{subspace-ml}, defines the compression ratio and has to be set by the server depending on \mbox{the training task.}